 These are a specific kind of talking treatment for people who struggle with anger issues.
 They often involve working in a group, but may involve one-to-one sessions.
 They may use a mixture of counselling and CBT techniques.

 You can try:

 - NHS anger management courses.
-Some NHS Scotland Health Boards run free local anger management services - you can ask your GP what's available near you.

-- Local Community Mental Health

-Team (CMHT).
-Your local team may run

-courses or provide support with this -

-you can ask your GP to refer you.
+Some NHS Scotland Health Boards run free local anger management services - you can ask your GP what's available near you - Local Community Mental Health Team (CMHT).
+Your local team may run courses or provide support with this - you can ask your GP to refer you

 - Online self-help.
 Some organisations have produced online self-help guides for managing anger.
-Please see our Useful Contacts section for more information.

-- A private course or therapist

-specialising in anger.
-You can use

-the British Association of Counselling

-and Psychotherapy's (BACP) website

-to search for accredited therapists

-near you.
-You can also see our Useful

-Contacts section for other ways to

-access private counselling or therapists.

-See our publication on talking therapies

-for more information about private

-therapy.
+Please see our 'Useful contacts' on p.26 for more information - A private course or therapist specialising in anger.
+You can use the British Association of Counselling and Psychotherapy's (BACP) website to search for accredited therapists near you.
+You can also see our 'Useful contacts' on p.26 for other ways to access private counselling or therapists.
+See our publication on talking therapies for more information about private therapy.